At Campus Dining, sustainability is an ever-expanding effort, and there are plenty of things going on - join us!

 - Campus Dining operates the most effective recycling/waste management center on Campus.
 At the Marketplace be sure to return all waste to the tray collector - our staff members sort recyclable and compostable waste from trash.

 - Used cooking oil is picked up and recycled by Baker Commodities.

 - We contribute pre-production compostable food scraps to the College's organic garden.

-- All facilities use compostable hot cups.
+- All facilities use compostable hot cups and lids when available.